vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for NVDA.md

 Since all the LLM company hasn't make profit, NVDA is the one captured most value in this AI cycle.
 It almost monopolizes the market of AI training on cloud.

 issue:
-1. big company are pursuing more
+1. big company are pursuing more intelligence from more computing power, when will the scaling law reachs its limit
+2.

 - [ ] read the opinion of influencers on X